The Wrong Planet Syndrome – Part 1

 "I am absolutely exhausted from this.
 I am a teacher and there is a very specific way teachers are 'supposed' to act.
 It's absolutely soul crushing.
 Not to mention having to combat all the ableism that goes on when teachers are talking about what kids 'can't' do and what they're going to 'have to learn'.
 Autism is not a shell for allistic [non-autistic] people to crack open or a disorder to fix.
 It's a disability, yes.
 And some people need support to complete activities of daily living.
 Many aspects of autism are disabling because of intense ableism.
 Society abuses and traumatizes autistics every day by forcing us to deny ourselves."

 Judging by the laudatory annual performance reviews from my managers (as well as the fact that I have never been fired for poor performance in my two-decades career), I do just fine with my professional duties, but sometimes at the cost of invisible super-efforts, struggling and even suffering.
 This happens a lot when I do work that does not directly belong to my profession of a software developer - for example, investigate bugs of other programmers (especially if those guys weren't very good at the art of programming) or receive vague instructions directly from business users or analysts (instead of developing according to a clearly formulated detailed design specification).
 Often times, I go to work as if I'm going to war, and wage a real fight to meet performance expectations - my job drains me.
 At the end of the working day, I am often completely exhausted.
 Therefore, it is difficult for me to be on the side of those who argue that autism is not a disability.
-However, it must be said that it's not always difficult for me at work: if I have a well-articulated technical task (even if it is very complicated), I adore my job and time flies by!
+However, it must be said that it's not always difficult for me at work: if I have a well-articulated technical task (even if it is very complex), I adore my job and time flies by!

 From How I Came Out About My Disability: